 With that said, the suction of this machine is a bit lacking.
 It may not work for professionals that cut several loads of wood.
 If you’re a carpenter, this machine probably isn’t for you.
 It is also a bit harder to put together than some other collectors.
 Many of the screw holes don’t seem to line up 100%, which can be a pain.

 Unlike most of our bottom picks, the Grizzly G1028Z2 Dust Collector isn’t terrible.
 However, it is significantly more expensive than most dust collectors of equal quality.
 Because of this, the value isn’t there.
 You can purchase a dust collector of similar quality for cheaper, so there is little reason to spend the extra few hundred dollars on this one.
 If you have the extra money, you can get a dust collector of much better quality for the same price.

-Because of this, putting in the research to purchase the best machine is vital.
-To help you in this endeavor, we put together this complete buyer’s guide.
-It has all the information you need to make the best purchase for your small shop and personal situation.
+While a dust collector isn’t one of the most exciting machines to purchase, it is one of the more important ones.
+Without it, your shop will become dirty and unsafe.
+Because of that, putting in the research to purchase the best machine is vital.
+To help you in this endeavor, we put together a complete buyer’s guide.
+It has all the information you need to make the best purchase for your small shop.

 Type of Debris

-However, for those working with other materials, like tile, you need to find a machine that is capable of handling that dust.
-Especially rough and sticky dust needs a specialty unit as well.
+Not all dust collectors can handle all types of dust, but most can handle sawdust.
+So, you shouldn’t have a problem if you’re a woodworker.
+However, for those working with other materials, like tile, you need to find a machine capable of handling the dust.
+Especially rough and sticky dust requires a special machine .

-Featured Image: Dmitry Kalinovsky, Shutterstock
+Featured Image Credit: Dmitry Kalinovsky, Shutterstock